Brian's Journal - Fall 2011

 Robins, starlings and mockingbirds were obviously in the persimmon trees for the fruit.
 Yellow-rumped Warblers and Ruby-crowned Kinglets were calling and foraging all around the orchard and they too were feeding on ripe persimmons.
 An Anna's hummingbird showed up as well, probing a bright orange, half-eaten persimmon as if it were a personal hummingbird feeder.
 The Western Bluebirds and Brewer's Blackbirds hanging around in small flocks were probably interested in the persimmons as well though I didn't catch them eating any.
 Despite the competition we made out OK.
 I ate at least four ripe ones and we picked several shopping bags full of still-hard persimmons, probably close to a hundred of them.
 Cheryl charged us $10 for the Kiwis and $20 for the persimmons, then gave us about three pounds of shelled walnuts, a half-dozen green avacadoes and a jar of pomegranate jelly.
 We felt rich indeed.

 The drive up to Georgetown took about two hours.
 We arrived at the American River Inn just in time for wine and hors d'oeuvres.
 I assumed it was a private party and didn't realize we were invited until after the cheese puffs were all gone, but the meatballs and chips and salsa were good too.
 The Inn is a cozy place with a lobby and dining room densely decorated for Christmas downstairs and with individually furnished Victorian-style bedrooms and shared bathrooms upstairs.
 We loved it and would happily have hung out there for the evening but had arranged to have dinner with the Fullers, who drove over to pick us up at the Inn.
 Wayne practically bounded out of the car to greet us, his face framed in a halo of white hair.
 Frances seemed taller and more graceful than I remembered; both of them seem to be aging well.
 We ate buffet-style at the Royal Dragon down the street.
 We don't go out for Chinese food very often but it was quite good.
-We talked about our children and their children, their chidren's spouses and their grandchildren, and arranged to meet for breakfast sometime in the morning.
+We talked about our children and their children, their chidren's spouses and their grandchildren, then arranged to meet for breakfast sometime in the morning.

 12/05/2011 Georgetown